Economic Analysis: Report I - Competitive Assessment

 The City of Doral engaged the FIU Metropolitan Center to complete a Strategic Economic Development Plan to guide the City’s role in shaping Doral’s economic future.
 The Center first completed The City of Doral Economic Analysis: Competitive Assessment — a data-driven assessment of the key strengths, opportunities and issues regarding Doral’s economy, which serves as the knowledge platform for forward-looking new economic development policy.

-Drawn from the Competitive Assessment, this document provides a series of strategic policy and program recommendations based on 1) the Center’s assessment of Doral’s economy, 2) future economic, occupational, workplace, residential and transportation trends, and 3) the Centers understanding of Doral’s stated goals and aspirations to be a model family-friendly City in which to live, work and play, and 4) best practices in local strategic economic development policy.
+Drawn from the Competitive Assessment, this document provides a series of strategic policy and program recommendations based on 1) the Center’s assessment of Doral’s economy, 2) future economic, occupational, workplace, residential and transportation trends, and 3) the Centers understanding of Doral’s stated goals and aspirations to be a model family-friendly City in which to live, work, invest, learn and play, and 4) best practices in local strategic economic development policy.

 The Center’s recommendations are framed by four over-arching conclusions.
 First, the City of Doral has enjoyed explosive economic growth and population expansion shared by few cities since 2000.
 Doral has developed into a highly diversified economy, balancing manufacturing, advanced services, transshipment, corporate headquarters and unique merchant retail sectors.
 In fact, its sector mix, combined with its high household incomes and wages, may be a model for Miami-Dade County.